KNighter: Transforming Static Analysis with LLM-Synthesized Checkers: Design

 \subsubsection{Validation}

-To validate our checkers semantically and mitigate hallucinations by \llm{s}, we evaluate them against both the buggy (pre-patch) and patched versions of the Linux kernel.
-This dual-version analysis verifies that the checker can both detect original bugs and recognize their fixes.
-For efficiency, we restrict the evaluation to only the files modified by the patch and their dependencies, rather than scanning the entire kernel codebase.
-This focused approach enables rapid validation while maintaining effectiveness.
-We assess checker validity by comparing the number of reported issues between versions, acknowledging that while similar bugs might persist in the patched version, an effective checker should yield a meaningful difference in detection results.
-Detailed implementation specifics are presented in \S~\ref{sec:impl}.
+To semantically validate our checkers and mitigate potential inaccuracies from \llm{s}, we evaluate them against both the buggy (pre-patch) and patched versions of the relevant code (e.g., Linux kernel files).
+This differential analysis verifies that a checker correctly identifies the target bug in the original code and confirms its absence after the patch.
+For efficiency, we scope this validation to only the files modified by the patch and their dependencies, rather than the entire codebase.
+A checker is considered \emph{valid} if it flags the bug in the pre-patch version and shows a corresponding reduction or elimination of that specific warning in the patched version.
+More details are in \S~\ref{sec:impl}.